 State-owned rail company Bane NOR (in concert with engineering companies Sweco and Rambøll) has been charged with building 10 kilometers of track, two tunnels, and a new transit station in Moss, Norway.
 Its headset-free, 180-degree VR theater experience helped designers and stakeholders deduce optimal locations for the signaling system and other environmental challenges before breaking ground (which is set for 2019).
 Meanwhile, Moss residents can experience a simulated train ride in an immersive-design world, giving them an opportunity to provide feedback and understand how the project will affect their community.

 Architecture and civil engineering aren’t the only fields exploring the power of VR, AR, and MR. In medicine, these tools are being used to improve the education of caregivers: From 3D models of human anatomy to surgery simulators, VR is helping train the next generation of medical professionals.
-VR in health care is also poised to play a greater role in improving education, rehabilitation, and therapy for patients.
+The future of VR in health care is also poised to play a greater role in improving education, rehabilitation, and therapy for patients.

 A certain dude from the planet Krypton might be able to see through walls, but for mere mortals, it takes AR.
 The DAQRI Smart Helmet enables workers on the job site to effectively “see” through walls and gauge spatial relationships better, all while reducing MEP clashes and errors.
 Although the helmet recalls Luke Skywalker’s first Jedi training session, the headset’s real power is its ability to enable builders, engineers, and designers to take a BIM model to the construction site; wear it on their heads; and experience an immersive, full-scale 3D environment.